Alabama Road Trip No. 45

 Each year in March, the Mobile Historic Preservation Society holds an annual Mobile Historic Homes Tour.
 The tour includes the Oakleigh and Bragg-Mitchell mansions in addition to many homes not normally open to the public.

-Fort Conde (150 S. Royal St.; 251-208-7569) is the official visitor’s center for Mobile and is a great first stop for brochures, coupons and information on historic homes in the downtown area.
-Fort Conde is the site of the French fort built in 1723 to protect Mobile; however, it has been reconstructed and represents only about one-third the size of the original fort.
+Fort Conde (150 S. Royal St.; 251-802-3092) is the official visitor’s center for Mobile and is a great first stop for brochures, coupons and information on historic homes in the downtown area.
+Fort Conde is the site of the French fort built in 1723 to protect Mobile; however, it has been reconstructed, and the scale is only about one-third the size of the original fort.
 Here you can see cannons, guns, old barracks and other artifacts from the era.
 Admission is free.

 The Historic House Museums

 The Conde-Charlotte Museum House (104 Theatre St.; 251-432-4722) is located next to Fort Conde and sits on land that originally housed the city jail.
 In fact, you can still see the jail cells in the garden out back.
 A small, square portion of the floor in the downstairs parlor is covered in Plexiglas to show the remnants of the old jail.
 You can see shackles, a bucket and utensils.